 What we don’t: Relatively thin underfoot and lower ankle height than Salomon’s Quest.

 All that said, for carrying a heavy pack over technical terrain, the X Ultra falls short of Salomon’s Quest below in a few key areas.
-Most notably, the fairly thin padding underfoot can lead to foot soreness when covering longer distances over hard and rough surfaces, and the collar sits fairly low for a backpacking boot and can let in trail debris and water more readily.
+Most notably, the fairly thin padding underfoot can lead to foot soreness when covering longer distances over hard and rough surfaces (the older X Ultra 3 has a bit more cushioning), and the collar sits fairly low for a backpacking boot and can let in trail debris and water more readily.
 The Quest is also the stiffer design, which translates to increased stability and support when navigating tricky trails.
-But for backpackers and hikers who travel light or stick to maintained paths, the X Ultra 4 Mid puts it all together better than most (in fact, it's our top overall hiking boot this year).
-Importantly, the line also includes the low-top variation below, as well as the leather X Ultra Trek...
+But for backpackers and hikers who travel light or stick to maintained paths, the X Ultra 4 Mid puts it all together better than most.
+And for those who still prefer the cushioning and fit of the X Ultra 3, it’s still widely available (and outlined below).
+Importantly, the X Ultra line also includes the low-top variation below, as well as the leather X Ultra Trek...
 Read in-depth review

 See the Men's Salomon X Ultra 4 Mid GTX See the Women's X Ultra 4 Mid GTX